minetest/minetest/doc/lua_api.md

     -- File name of mesh when using "mesh" visual

     textures = {},
-    -- Number of required textures depends on visual.
+    -- Number of required textures depends on visual:
     -- "cube" uses 6 textures just like a node, but all 6 must be defined.
     -- "sprite" uses 1 texture.
     -- "upright_sprite" uses 2 textures: {front, back}.